Aniketh-Srivathsa/Tic-Tac-Toe-game-Python/README.md

 # Tic-Tac-Toe-game-Python
-I have made a tic-tac-toe game using python TKinter for GUI
+I have made a tic-tac-toe game using python TKinter for GUI I designed the game in such a manner that it first asks the user to choose a game mode either, player vs player or player vs computer, and displays a simple dialogue box that displays who won...